Supervised Dimensionality Reduction for Big Data

 \spacingset#1{ } \spacingset{1}

-\textbf{ To solve key biomedical issues, experimentalists now routinely measure millions or billions of features (dimensions) per individual, with the hope that machine learning techniques will be able to build an accurate data-driven assay.
-Because sample sizes are typically orders of magnitude smaller than the dimensionality of these data, success requires finding a low-dimensional representation that preserves the discriminating information (e.g., whether the individual suffers from a particular disease).
-Although principal components analysis (PCA) is widely used to find low-dimensional representations, it ignores class labels, thereby discarding information that could substantially improve downstream classification performance.
-We introduce ``Linear Optimal Low-rank'' projection (LOL), which extends PCA by incorporating class labels in a simple and straightforward fashion (computing the means and variances per class, rather than pooling across classes).
-The simplicity of LOL enables straightforward generalizations, such as learning nonlinear class boundaries and being robust to outliers.
-We prove, and substantiate with both synthetic and real data benchmarks, that LOL leads to a better representation of the data for subsequent classification than other linear approaches, while adding negligible computational cost.
-In particular, using a brain imaging dataset consisting of $>$500 million features and 400 gigabytes of data, LOL achieves better accuracy than other methods for any dimensionality, while only requiring a few minutes on a standard desktop computer. }
+\textbf{ To solve key biomedical problems, experimentalists now routinely measure millions or billions of features (dimensions) per sample, with the hope that data science techniques will be able to build accurate data-driven inferences.
+Because sample sizes are typically orders of magnitude smaller than the dimensionality of these data, valid inferences require finding a low-dimensional representation that preserves the discriminating information (e.g., whether the individual suffers from a particular disease).
+There is a lack of interpretable supervised dimensionality reduction methods that scale to millions of dimensions with strong statistical theoretical guarantees. {We introduce an approach, {XOX},} to extending principal components analysis by incorporating class-conditional moment estimates into the low-dimensional projection.
+The simplest version, ``Linear Optimal Low-rank'' projection (LOL), incorporates the class-conditional means.
+We prove, and substantiate with both synthetic and real data benchmarks, that LOL and its generalizations {in the XOX framework} lead to improved data representations for subsequent classification, while maintaining computational efficiency and scalability.
+Using multiple brain imaging datasets consisting of $>$150 million features, and several genomics datasets with $>$500,000 features, {LOL outperforms other scalable linear dimensionality reduction techniques in terms of accuracy, while only requiring a few minutes on a standard desktop computer.} }

 Supervised learning---the art and science of estimating statistical relationships using labeled training data---has enabled a wide variety of basic and applied findings, ranging from discovering biomarkers in omics data \cite{Vogelstein2014a} to recognizing objects from images \cite{Krizhevsky2012}.
 A special case of supervised learning is classification, where a classifier predicts the ``class'' of a novel observation (for example, by predicting sex from an MRI scan).
 One of the most foundational and important approaches to classification is Fisher's Linear Discriminant Analysis (\Lda) \cite{Fisher1925a}. \Lda~has a number of highly desirable properties for a classifier.
 First, it is based on simple geometric reasoning: when the data are Gaussian, all the information is in the means and variances, so the optimal classifier uses both the means and the variances.
 Second, \Lda~can be applied to multiclass problems.
 Third, theorems guarantee that when the sample size $n$ is large and the dimensionality $p$ is relatively small, \Lda~converges to the optimal classifier under the Gaussian assumption.
 Finally, algorithms for implementing it are highly efficient.